 This Is the Modern World

-The album’s semi-title track, “The Modern World,” appeared in late October as an advance single, backed with the sixties R&B covers “Sweet Soul Music,” “Back In My Arms Again,” and a partial rendition of “Bricks and Mortar” performed on September 11 at the 100 Club.
+The album’s semi-title track, “The Modern World,” appeared on October 28 as an advance single backed with live covers of sixties soul hits by Arthur Conley (“Sweet Soul Music”), The Supremes (“Back In My Arms Again”), and a partial rendition of “Bricks and Mortar” performed on September 11 at the 100 Club.

 “News of the World”

 On February 24, 1978, The Jam released “News of the World,” Foxton’s broadside against the slanted, sensationalized corporate news media.
 It’s backed with Weller’s “Aunties and Uncles (Impulsive Youths)” and another Foxton exclusive, “Innocent Man.”

 “News of the World” (3:31) Bruce spurns the UK tabloid weekly News of the World (1843–2011), which also inspired the title of Queen’s most recent album.
 He notes how the British lay public view the Sunday tabloid as their “key to the world” and insists that “more than often it’s just a comic, not much more.”
 He dismisses its articles as the work of “little men tapping things out; points of view” and insists that “their views are not the gospel truth.”
 He urges people to look “between the lines” and insists that “the truth is in what you see, not what you read.”